kevindelord/DKDBManager/README.md

 The most important values are the ones required by the function [primaryPredicateWithDictionary:](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Categories/NSManagedObject+DKDBManager.html#//api/name/primaryPredicateWithDictionary:) to actually let the manager finds the entities again.
 This function should create and return a `NSPredicate` object that match only one database entity.
 The values not used to create the primary predicate could be missing or changed, the valid entity will still be found correctly.

-	let entityInfo = ["name":"LOTR", "order":1]
+	let bookInfo = ["name":"LOTR", "order":1]
-	Entity.createEntityFromDictionary(entityInfo) { (newEntity, state) -> Void in
+	Book.createEntityFromDictionary(entityInfo) { (newBook, state) -> Void in
 		//
-		// The CRUDed entity is referenced in the `newEntity`.
+		// The CRUDed entity is referenced in the `newBook`.
 		// Its actual state is described as follow: switch state {
-	    case .Create:	// The entity has been created, it's all fresh new. case .Update:	// The entity has been updated, its attributes changed. case .Save:		// The entity has been saved, nothing happened. case .Delete:	// The entity has been removed.
+	    case .Create:	// The book has been created, it's all fresh new. case .Update:	// The book has been updated, its attributes changed. case .Save:		// The book has been saved, nothing happened. case .Delete:	// The book has been removed.
+	    }
+	}

+It is also possible to simply **update** an entity once it is instantiated in your code.
+The changes will only be made in the current context.
+If you want the changes to persist, you need to `save`.

+	class ViewController 	: UIViewController {
+		var aBook 			: Book?

+		func awesomeFunction() {
+			// Update the entity.
+			self.book?.name = "The Hobbit"

+			// Save the current context to the persistent store.
+			DKDBManager.save()
 		}
 	}

 ## How to SAVE the current context